The Royal Society is committed to protecting and respecting your privacy.

 - Flag your data record, for example if you opt out of any specific data processing, or if you have special requirements.

-We use research and screening techniques in order to tailor our communications effectively to our donors and ensure we are approaching individuals for gifts that are appropriate to them.
-This helps us to understand donors’ motivations for supporting the Society’s work, and means that we can speak to donors and potential donors about projects and sizes of gifts that they might be willing to support and make.
+We use research and screening techniques in order to tailor our communications effectively to our donors.
+This helps us to understand donors’ motivations for supporting the Society’s work and means that we can speak to donors and potential donors about projects and sizes of gifts that they might be willing to support and make.

 We need to keep the details of financial transactions for seven years after the financial year of a donor’s last gift, in the event of a tax or banking enquiry.
 All other information about you will be kept while we have an ongoing relationship with you.